 Otherwise, I absolutely refuse to spend more money to get proof…

-2) Adding to point 1, without enough evidence, I would not recommend only relying on the Pinterest strategy.
+2) Without enough evidence, I wouldn’t recommend relying just on the Pinterest strategy.

 Now Stefan says you can hire someone to write for you, but the way the training was designed, it looked as though it was targeted at beginners and in my experience, beginners do not really have much money to invest in writers.